samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 ## **[Ooze](https://i.warosu.org/data/tg/img/0477/86/1466003595945.gif)** (barb)

-- Starting HP : d10+4
+- Starting HP : 6 + CON
 - HP Per Level/Resting : d10
-- Attack Damage : 1d8 Pseudopods
+- Attack Damage : 1d6 + 1 Pseudopods

 ### Special Features

 - Engulf: STR check to engulf (STR to escape).
 Target cannot move, all damage that you deal to target heals you.
 - Split: You may create Mini-Oozes.
-Each costs 5 hp and has 1 HD, 5 hp, 1d4 damage and 5 in all stats.
+Each costs 3 hp and has 1 HD, 3 hp, 1d3 damage and 3 in all stats.
+Your maximum hp is reduced by 3 for each living Mini-Ooze.

 ### Leveling Up